MicrosoftDocs/fabric-docs/docs/data-engineering/environment-ws-migration.md

 ---
-title: Migrate the workspace libraries and Spark properties to an default Environment
+title: Migrate the workspace libraries and Spark properties to a default Environment
 description: Learn how to migrate the existing libraries and Spark properties to an Environment. ms.author: shuaijunye
 author: shuaijunye